THIS ARTICLE INCLUDES A FREE PRINTABLE

 Introduce various games like “I spy a growth mindset” or Mystery Fun Game (Positivity & Connection Kit) to make the learning fun.

 Print out the Mystery Fun poster and write a mystery prize or activity on it (a trip to the zoo, favorite breakfast, popcorn party, etc.)

 Next, cut out the growth mindset task squares ("Celebrated a mistake", "Used a YET!") and tape them over the mystery prize.
 Whenever someone completes a growth mindset task, remove a square.

-When all the square have been removed and the mystery prize is revealed -- it's time to celebrate!
+When all the squares have been removed and the mystery prize is revealed -- it's time to celebrate!

 Step 3: Encourage Productive Struggle

 In the safe environment of your home or class, give children time to think through their challenges, brainstorm solutions, and seek help if needed.
 Grappling with a problem builds resilience, so give kids time for reflection before jumping in to help or “save” them.

 Use My Problem-Solving Plan or My Mighty Treasure Coins (Self-Esteem & Confidence Kit) to help your children or students understand the challenges they’re facing and practice finding ways to overcome them.

 Get excited when opportunities for growth occur!
 In a challenging moment, say things like, “This seems like an opportunity to grow our brains!”
 Create